Truc-T-Le/SEG-Filtered-Project/README.md

 #### `visual.py` and assets folder

 * This python script functions:
-    * Produce the cluster graphs
+    * Produce the cluster graphs and two CSVs that summarizes the graphs.

     * The assets folder is necessary for the stylaztion of the graphs that the `visual.py` needs to output nice graphs.

 * Purpose:
     * Produce cluster graphs to visualize any significant trends within the dataset.

-#### `statistics.py`
-* This python script functions:
-    * Calculate _Conditional Probabilities_

-    * Calculate _Multinomial Distributon_ for each parsed sequence using the known [probability distribution of all amino acids.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7127678/pdf/main.pdf)

-* Purpose:
-    * Analyze the likelihood of each sequence occuring randomly.

 <br />